What is the application deadline?

 Although there is not a lot of preparation needed for the interview, you may want to consider the following:

 - Review your personal statement and writing sample (if applicable) and be prepared to discuss what you wrote;

 - Prepare questions to ask the interviewer;

-- Be on time (arrive at the School or sign into Skype a few minutes early);
+- Be on time (sign into Zoom a few minutes early);

 - Dress professionally (wear what you feel is appropriate for a job interview);